geoffrich/thatconf-slides-2023/slides.md

 <!--
 All the load functions we've seen up to this point have been in .server.js files.
 This means they only run on the server, serialize the result, and return to the client

+this is great since you can use sensitive env variables and access your databases and private APIs without exposing that to the client

-You can also have what's called "universal" load functions in +page.js. these are able to run on the server and the client
+You can also have what's called "universal" load functions in +page.js

-1. they run on the server when retrieving data for the first server-side render
+1. these run on the server when retrieving data for the first server-side render
-2. but then they run on the client
+2. but then they only run on the client

 and this has some advantages
 - if you're calling external public APIs, you can call them directly from the browser instead of first making a call to your server (efficient!)